All Psychology Interns participate in the following training activities during their year with Counseling, Health and Wellness Services.

 Orientation to Counseling, Health, & Wellness Services

 Interns begin their time at CHWS by going through an intensive month-long orientation program.
 During this time Interns engage in team building, needs assessments, and learn about CHWS service delivery processes, crisis intervention procedures, campus resources, and overall organizational structure.
-There are also several didactic sessions on clinical issues such as suicide risk and ethical decision making.
+There are also several didactic sessions on clinical issues such as suicide risk and ethical decision-making.
 The orientation period also involves the collaborative design and implementation of many outreach programs with CHWS psychologists.
-During orientation, interns prepare for intake assessments, select supervisors and therapy groups, and choose their discretionary activities and their developing specialty.
+During orientation, interns prepare for screening and intake assessments, select supervisors and therapy groups in collaboration with senior staff, and choose their discretionary activities and their developing specialty.
 We provide an incredibly thorough orientation, in large part because our interns function so fully as psychology staff once the academic year begins.

 Provision of Individual Counseling to University Students

-Interns provide individual psychotherapy to college students presenting roughly 50% developmental concerns and 50% clinical diagnoses such as mood disorders, eating disorders and trauma recovery.
-A full weekly individual caseload should be roughly 14 clients, plus covering a Recommendation and Referral shift.
-We work from a brief therapy model, but have no session limit at CHWS.
+Interns provide individual psychotherapy to college students presenting roughly 50% developmental concerns and 50% clinical diagnoses such as mood disorders, eating disorders, and trauma recovery.
+A full weekly individual caseload should be roughly 13 clients, plus covering a Recommendation and Referral shift.
+We work from a brief therapy model but have no session limit at CHWS.
 Interns treat clients from the theoretical frameworks deemed most effective (in consultation with the primary supervisor, of course); an integrative treatment approach is generally valued here.
 Interns usually carry a few longer-term cases which may involve seeing a client for 16 or more sessions depending upon the time of the year the client began treatment and the frequency of sessions.
-Interns have reported that their caseloads are surprisingly diverse with regard to client background and treatment concerns.
+Interns have reported that their caseloads are surprisingly diverse concerning client background and treatment concerns.

 Coverage of Recommendation and Referral Hours